prcsmae/CMSC-28-Lab-Exercises/README.md

 - Lab 05
    - Program that asks the user to input various numbers (positive or negative but not zero) and performs basic statistics on these numbers.

+- UML Class Diagram (Not a programming exercise)
+   - Custom header file containing a class and uses it in testBook.cpp